jamesmcroft/document-intelligence-user-feedback-processor/README.md

-# Azure Document Intelligence Custom Template User Feedback Loop Experiment
+# Azure AI Document Intelligence Custom Template User Feedback Loop Experiment

 This experiment demonstrates how to replicate the functionality of the [Azure AI Document Intelligence](https://learn.microsoft.com/en-GB/azure/ai-services/document-intelligence/overview) Studio custom model training process to showcase how to create a user feedback loop for improving the quality of document processing results.